Secret Society of Super Villains: DC Rebirth

-The Society reappears in DC Rebirth, consisting of Vandal Savage, Hector Hammond, the Riddler, Professor Zoom, Black Manta, Ultra-Humanite, Deadline, Raptor, and Killer Frost, with Lex Luthor being established as a former member.
-They place Deathstroke the Terminator on trial while debating whether he is truly reformed or not; however, the Riddler proves via Hammond's telepathic abilities that Deathstroke is 'evil'.
+The Society reappears in DC's 2016 reboot, DC Rebirth, consisting of Vandal Savage, Hector Hammond, the Riddler, Professor Zoom, Black Manta, Ultra-Humanite, Deadline, Raptor, and Killer Frost, with Lex Luthor being established as a former member.
+They place Deathstroke on trial while debating whether he is truly reformed or not; however, the Riddler proves via Hammond's telepathic abilities that Deathstroke is 'evil'.

 During the "Dark Crisis" storyline, Deathstroke leads an incarnation of the Secret Society of Super Villains.
-After mourning the apparent deaths of the Justice League, the Society attack Titans Academy before being repelled by Jon Kent.
+After mourning the apparent deaths of the Justice League, the Society attack Titans Academy until they are repelled by Jon Kent.
 The Great Darkness later corrupts the Society's members into serving it.

 Other versions

 Justice Underground

 The Justice Underground is a fictional superhero team in the DC Multiverse.
 The Justice Underground is an alternative version of the Secret Society of Super Villains from the Anti-Matter Universe.

 The Underground experienced some temporary victories in their battles with the Syndicate, both as a team and individually.
 For example, the Quizmaster's underground connections allowed him to interfere with the supplies needed by the Crime Syndicate for various operations, such as the speed serum that Johnny Quick requires to maintain his super speed.

 One by one, the Justice Underground members were all defeated, captured or killed.
-For example, Ultraman (the antimatter Superman) rendered Sir Solomon Grundy inert on a Saturday, and Lady Sonar sustained massive injuries from having her sonic abilities reflected back to her by Power Ring (the antimatter Green Lantern).
+For example, Ultraman (counterpart of Superman) rendered Sir Solomon Grundy inert on a Saturday, and Lady Sonar sustained massive injuries from having her sonic abilities reflected back to her by Power Ring (counterpart of Green Lantern).
 Lady Sonar was forced to replace much of her shattered body with bionic implants.
 It was in this form that she resided as the guardian of Modora, the final free nation of the Anti-Matter Earth.

-Upon her home's invasion, Lady Sonar was successful in defeating Johnny Quick (the antimatter Flash) by temporarily shifting his body out of phase with reality.
-She was eventually destroyed by the Owlman (the antimatter Batman) and the rest of the Crime Syndicate when they finally conquered Modora.
+Upon her home's invasion, Lady Sonar was successful in defeating Johnny Quick (counterpart of Flash) by temporarily shifting his body out of phase with reality.
+She was eventually destroyed by Owlman (counterpart of Batman) and the rest of the Crime Syndicate when they finally conquered Modora.
 Lady Sonar was placed into cryogenic storage alongside her teammates, ready to be reanimated in a zombified state if the Syndicate decides it necessary.
 Their remains are located in the Crime Syndicate's Panopticon on the Moon's surface.

 The Justice Underground was released by the Martian Manhunter as a team of associate JLA members reversed back into the matter universe.
-It is unclear how they were able to recover from their injuries, though it could be inferred that the Owlman healed their injuries while they were in stasis.